We offer a helpful, flexible approach to organising a cremation, aiming to incorporate as many of the bereaved's wishes as possible.

 The original garden of remembrance at Stonefall Cemetery was opened in 1937 and provides a tranquil area landscaped with trees and shrubs where ashes were strewn until the opening of the memorial garden.
 Cremated remains can still be strewn here, if specifically requested, although plaque availability is limited

 - The memorial garden

-The garden is constantly developing through the careful planting of trees, shrubs and flowers.
+The garden at Stonefall Cemetery is constantly developing through the careful planting of trees, shrubs and flowers.
 It provides a comforting, tranquil area to visit.
 The unique design incorporates sculptures, a stream with a pond and bridge, plus an informal wild flower area.
 The garden is the main strewing area for cremated remains and for displaying memorial plaques

 - Ripon memorial wall

 In Ripon Cemetery, there is a garden of rest where cremated remains can be strewn.
 You can also buy plaques in memory of loved ones for memorial walls

 It's important to maintain our high standards of maintenance in the cemeteries, so only officially recognised memorials are allowed.
 Unfortunately, any impromptu memorials will be removed and attempts will be made to contact relatives so that they can be collected.